-McKenzie is a junior Biology major, and she is a part of the Integrated Research in Biology and Mathematics program.
-She's working to determine a model of lizard metabolism, and is the lab expert on bomb calorimetry.
+McKenzie is a senior Biology major, and she is a part of the Integrated Research in Biology and Mathematics program.
+Her research has focused on determining a model of lizard metabolism, and understanding the fitness impacts of tail loss in lizards.
 She plans to attend medical school after graduation.

-Alyssa is a junior Biology major and Beckman scholar, and (in collaboration with Dr. David Ribble) she is using population genetics to study the effectiveness of urban greenways for Texas spiny lizard dispersal.
-She plans to attend graduate school after graduation.
+Alyssa is a senior Biology major and Beckman scholar, and (in collaboration with Dr. David Ribble) she is using population genetics to study the effectiveness of urban greenways for Texas spiny lizard dispersal.
+She plans to attend graduate school in conservation biology after graduation.

-Lauren is a junior double-majoring in Biology and Environmental Studies.
-Her work in the lab investigates whether brain morphology is associated with invasive species biology in Texas lizards.
+Lauren is a senior double-majoring in Biology and Environmental Studies.
+Her thesis work in the lab investigates whether brain morphology is associated with invasive species biology in Texas lizards.

-Michelle is a junior Biology major studying the evolutionary relationships between muscle physiology and locomotor behaviors in lizards.
+Michelle is a senior Biology major studying the evolutionary relationships between muscle physiology and locomotor behaviors in lizards.
 She's planning to pursue a graduate degree in physical therapy after graduation.